DennisPark93/javascript_project/README.md

-# Inventory Checker
+# Checker(Trying to come up with new name)

 ## Overview

-(___TODO__: a brief one or two paragraph, high-level description of your project_)

-Inventory Checker is a web app that will allow store owners to check their inventories in their stores.
+Checker is a web app that will allow store owners to check their inventories in their stores.

-Store Owners can check inventory and their profits by using the app
+Store Owners can check inventory and their revenues, cost, profits by using the app

 ## Data Model

-(___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users(Store Owners), and items
+The application will store Users(Store Owners), Stores, and items

 (___TODO__: sample documents_)